unrealwork/axibase-collector/jobs/docker.md

 * Configure Docker daemon for secure access by default.

-    * Edit the `/etc/default/docker` file for Ubuntu or create a `/etc/sysconfig/docker` file for CentOS
+    * Edit the `/etc/default/docker` file for Ubuntu or create a `/etc/sysconfig/docker` file for CentOS:

    ```properties
    # Set path to the folder containing {ca,server-cert,server-key}.pem files